Xetibo/ReSet-Doc/sections/literature.typ

 )

 #subsubsection("Code Patching")
-Code patching is technically not a plugin system.
+Code patching can be considered the simplest, although uncommon form of plugins.
 With code patching, users need to change the code of the application themselves in order to achieve the expected functionality.
-This type of extensibility is found in a specific set of free and open-source applications called "suckless". @suckless
+This type of extensibility is found in a specific set of free and open-source applications called "suckless".
+@suckless

-While not necessarily part of a plugin system, it is still important to note that this system requires a soft API/ABI stability.
-If the developers of the main applications often make radical changes, then these patches need to be rewritten for each change, which would make this system completely infeasible.
+Code patching technically means explicitly not implementing a plugin system and relying on pure code instead, however, it is still important to note that this approach requires a soft API/ABI stability.
+If the developers of the main applications often make radical changes, then these patches need to be rewritten for each change, which would make this approach completely infeasible.

 Suckless specifically targets the Unix philosophy of "do one thing and do it well".@unixwikipedia @unixcentury While ReSet is not opposed to this philosophy, ReSet does intend to offer more than one functionality by utilizing a plugin system in the first place.
 ReSet will therefore not pursue this approach.

-#subsubsection("IPC")
+#subsubsection("Inter-Process Communication (IPC)")
 Inter-Process Communication can be seen as a soft version of a plugin system.
 While it does not allow users to expand the functionality of the program itself, it does allow users to wrap the program by using the provided IPC and expanding